 EXR Processor II

 Aside from benefitting low-light performance, the EXR Processor II also provides quick performance throughout the entire camera system.
 The camera start-up time is about 0.5 seconds, shutter lag is about 0.05 seconds, and the shooting interval time is about 0.5 seconds.
+An electronic shutter can also be utilized to attain shutter speeds as quick as 1/32,000 sec. to benefit working with even the speediest of subjects.
 A fast autofocus performance speed of 0.08 seconds is also enabled using the advanced Intelligent Hybrid AF system using both contrast- and phase-detection focusing methods.

 Intelligent Hybrid AF and Enhanced Manual Focus